 So, if you’re a man experiencing urinary symptoms, you need to know about prostate health.
 Here’s a list and a short explanation about the most common prostate conditions:

-- Prostatitis: It is the inflammation of the prostate gland, usually associated with a bacterial infection.
+It is the inflammation of the prostate gland, usually associated with a bacterial infection.
 Unlike BPH, prostatitis is more common in young people.
 Thus, you will rarely find a case in men after turning 50 years.
 Prostate infection comes from the urinary bladder or the urethra.
-Sometimes bacteria are spread in the blood or lymph.
+Sometimes bacteria spreads in the blood or lymph.
 In any case, it features urinary symptoms and can be acute or chronic.
 In some cases, you can be diagnosed with prostatitis without having any symptoms at all.
-It is called asymptomatic prostatitis, and it is the only type that does not require treatment.
+This is asymptomatic prostatitis, and it is the only type that does not require treatment.
 The rest is usually relieved with a combination of antibiotics (2).

 Symptoms of an enlarged prostate